Provide FREE EDUCATION by building schools in Africa for African Girls

 Global Initiative For The Education And Literacy Of African Girls (GIFTED) was born on the night of 14–15 April 2014, after 276 African female students were kidnapped from the Government Secondary School in the town of Chibok in Borno State, Nigeria.

 The kidnappings were claimed by “Boko Haram”, an Islamic Jihadist and terrorist organization based in northeast Nigeria.
 The insurgent group Boko Haram which means "Western Education is Forbidden", is opposed to the Westernization of Nigeria through quality education, which they maintain is the root cause of criminal behavior in the country.
 Since then Boko Haram has launched several other attacks killing thousands and kidnapping hundreds of innocent school children.

-There is an ongoing global outcry against the kidnap of these girls all over the world, and GIFTED will source for funding from everyone who wants to see these girls get quality education in Africa; by helping these females who want to pursue academic learning.
-GIFTED, will also offer educational scholarships, health and human services including but not limited to healthcare, clean water, and security.
+There is an ongoing global outcry against the kidnap of these girls all over the world, and GIFTED sources for funding from everyone who wants to see these girls get quality education in Africa; by helping these females who want to pursue academic learning.
+GIFTED, also offers educational scholarships, health and human services including but not limited to healthcare, clean water, and security.

 WHY AFRICAN GIRLS